6.24.2009

 And then she galloped off.

+Strange.
 Of course, being a good horror/outdoor movie patron, I glanced behind me to ensure that there was not something more menacing and human-hungry standing behind me.
 Because I was moderately sure I didn't scare the deer off.

 Onward towards daybreak I strolled and my mind began to focus on food.
 So my stomach and I marched off towards the house again, picturing a wonderful, warm, deer-free bowl of Quaker strawberry oatmeal.